ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 PKIX:
 : Public Key Infrastructure based on X.509 certificates.
-Refers to the framework of technology, policies and procedures used to manage and distribute digital certificate based on {{RFC5280}} and related specifications.
+Refers to the framework of technology, policies and procedures used to manage and distribute digital certificates based on {{RFC5280}} and related specifications.

 Platform:
 : The module or device that embodies the Attester.
 In this specification, it is interchangeable with "Attester" or "HSM".

 Platform Attestation:
-: Evidence containing claims pertaining to measured values associated with the platform itself.
+: Process of producing evidence containing claims pertaining to measured values associated with the platform itself.
 In general, the claims include enough information about the platform to allow a Relying Party to make judicious decisions about the platform, such as those carried out during audit reviews.